 If you are prescribed prolong use of antibiotics or other medications for health problems, be sure to inform to your dentist or dental hygienist.
 If you and your dental professional are informed early enough, your dentist will educate you in precautionary measures to prevent tooth decay or discoloration.

-Whether it’s teeth whitening, tooth decay or serious dry mouth, Ocean County dentist Dr. Ron Rotem has the experience and success rate in treatment of medication related oral health problems.
+Whether it is teeth whitening, tooth decay, or serious dry mouth, Ocean County dentist Dr. Ron Rotem, DDS has the experience and success rate in the treatment of medication-related oral health problems.

 It is said that to be forewarned is to be forearmed!
-Talk to Dr. Ron Rotem today if you suspect your medications are causing problems with your teeth or gums.
+Talk to Dr. Ron Rotem, DDS today if you suspect your medications are causing problems with your teeth or gums.